aircheats/vmware-cf-guide/docs/start.md

 ## Downloading VMWare Workstation

 For this guide you will need VMWare Workstation in order to run CrossFire inside a Virtual Machine.
-You can download a VMWare trial from [their website](https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html).
+You can download a VMWare trial from <a href="https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html" target="_blank">their website</a>.

 Download and install the program.
 Once you've VMWare Workstation installed, you can proceed with the next step.